 Go to Layer > Layer Mask > Hide All to add a layer mask to the group.
 Then set the foreground color to white and grab the Gradient Tool (G).
 Use the Foreground to Transparent preset and the Radial gradient shape.
-Draw out the gradient at the center of the canvas on the group's mask to fade the triangle artwork into the blossom of guitar players.
+Draw out the gradient at the center of the canvas on the group's mask to fade the triangle artwork into the human circle.

 Use the Crop Tool (C) to crop the image just below the center to complete the effect.

 How did your fun kaleidoscope effect turn out?
 Share it with us in the comments below.
 Want to try your hand at some other effects inspired by music videos?
 Then check out some of the other entries in our Music Video Inspired Effects series.

 Whether you're into manipulating photos or searching for that special text effect, I've taken the time to put together this short list of assets that will bring your Photoshop game to the next level.